labubuu123/CLiC/README.md

 7. **Internet connection is required** to use the app as it loads the CLiC website.

 8. **If the app does not detect OTPs**, check that your Outlook notifications are enabled on your device.

+## ❓ Frequently Asked Questions (FAQs)

+1. **Does this app store my student ID and password?**

+   No, this app does not store or save any login credentials.
+It simply automates the login process securely.

+2. **Will this app work on iPhones?**

+   No, this app is only available for Android devices.

+3. **Why is the app not detecting my OTP?**

+   * Ensure that you have granted **Notification Access** to the app.

+   * Make sure your Outlook email notifications are enabled.

+   * Restart the app and try again.

+4. **What happens if I press the back button by mistake?**

+   The app will show a confirmation prompt before exiting to prevent accidental logouts.

+5. **Can I use this app on multiple devices?**

+   Yes, but you will need to reinstall the app and grant permissions again on each device.

 ## 🛠 Troubleshooting